 Quail are becoming increasingly popular amongst poultry enthusiasts due to their compact size and the delicious products produced by this small bird.
 Even though the quail is considered a game bird, they are quickly becoming another staple for homesteaders.

 There are many reasons people are falling for the quail, and whether you live in the city or the country, you may have the perfect location for a few of these little feathered friends—because, well, you can pretty much take them anywhere due to their compact size.

-While raising quail has a lot of parallels to that of raising chickens, there are quite a few differences in how to go about it.
+While raising quail has many parallels to raising chickens, there are quite a few differences in how to go about it.
 So, if you have chickens, you have a leg-up on this new venture, and if not, that’s ok!

-Quail are easy to learn, and before you know it, you will be enjoying their boiled eggs on a weekly basis.
-Before you establish your first covey (a group of quail), there are a few things to take into consideration that will help you prepare.
-But first, let’s talk about why you should make the decision to start raising this sweet little bird in the first place.
+Quail are easy to learn, and before you know it, you will be enjoying their boiled eggs every week.
+Before you establish your first covey (a group of quail), there are a few things to consider that will help you prepare.
+But first, let’s talk about why you should decide to start raising this sweet little bird in the first place.